-In today’s business climate, ethics is more than simply taking the moral high road—it is a matter of self-preservation.
-Fraud examiners face many situations that require ethical reflection as part of their daily lives, and, often, there is no obvious line between right and wrong.
-Consequently, CFEs might find themselves on a slippery slope when it comes to determining the best course of action.
+Fraud examiners face many situations that require ethical reflection, and, often, there is no obvious line between right and wrong.
+Consequently, Certified Fraud Examiners (CFEs) might find themselves on a slippery slope when it comes to determining the best course of action.

 You Will Learn How To:

-Articulate the benefits of having codes that govern the actions of professionals
+Identify the benefits of having codes of ethics, conduct and practice that govern the actions of professionals

 Field of study: Behavioral Ethics

 ACFE Ordering and Return Policy

 Please note: To be eligible for CPE credit, you must complete the final exam within one year of purchase date.
 You may only claim CPE credit for a course once.